Special Education Needs and Disability (SEND) Provision at our school

 How does our school identify and assess SEND?

 Throughout the school, we continually monitor and assess the progress of all of our children.
-Each term the Headteacher and SENCO meet with the class teacher and they discuss pupil progress and the next steps in learning.
+Each term, a member of SMT and the SENCO meet with the class teacher and they discuss pupil progress and the next steps in learning.
 Where expected progress in not being made, steps and interventions are put in place to support areas of need.
 These are shared with parents at parents evening.
 In addition to this, we also work closely with our local pre-schools and the schools from where children are transferring, to identify any special educational needs that they may have prior to them joining us.
 This helps us to ensure that the children receive the correct support from the start.

 How does out school provide support for children with SEND?

-If a child has a complex SEND a Statement of SEND or an Education, Health and Care Plan (EHCP) may be put in place, which means a formal meeting will be held annually to discuss progress and a report will be written.
+If a child has a complex SEND, an Education, Health and Care Plan (EHCP) may be put in place, which means a formal meeting will be held annually to discuss progress and a report will be written.

 Class based learning is adapted for all pupils in our school, providing appropriate support and challenge.
 Thorough monitoring enables the teacher to ascertain each child’s current level understanding and programmes of work are devised to build on that.
 Children’s individual targets are supported within lessons by the class teacher, HLTA or Teaching Assistant (TA); alternatively they may be supported outside of a lesson through a specific intervention programme.